Labor and Employment Law Overview: Federal

 Jury duty leave.
 A leave of absence taken by an employee for the purpose of responding to a summons for jury duty or for participating in jury duty service.

 Layoff.
 Terminating an employee, or a group of employees, due to a lack of work or employer's financial instability.
 Layoffs are, technically, temporary in nature while a reduction in force is permanent.
 However, that distinction is rarely made and layoff and reduction in force are used interchangeably.
-See Organizational Exit > Involuntary Terminations.
+See Involuntary Terminations: Federal.

 Liability.
 Fault, as determined in a legal or administrative proceeding.